Myanmar country brief

 Australia has had diplomatic relations with Myanmar since 1952.

-Myanmar is currently undergoing significant upheaval as a result of the coup on 1 February 2021.
-The Australian Government has made clear its grave concerns, particularly in relation to the shocking violence and high numbers of deaths and detentions.
+Myanmar is in a period of crisis following the coup on 1 February 2021.
+The Australian Government has made clear its deep concerns at the deteriorating political, economic and development situation, particularly in relation to the shocking violence and the high number of deaths and detentions.

-Even prior to the coup and COVID-19, Myanmar had been one of the poorest countries in South-East Asia.
+Even prior to the coup and COVID-19, Myanmar had been one of the poorest countries in Southeast Asia.
 Abundant natural resources have the potential to bolster economic development, and reforms had begun to open and rejuvenate Myanmar's economy.
-But recent growth is being reversed in light of the impacts of the coup and COVID-19.
+But recent growth is being reversed due to the impacts of the coup and COVID-19.

-Myanmar is the largest country in mainland South-East Asia by area, with a diverse population of approximately 56.6 million.
-Bordering China, India, Thailand, Bangladesh and Laos – 40 per cent of the world's population – Myanmar's peace, security and stability is important for the Indo-Pacific.
+Myanmar is the largest country in mainland Southeast Asia by area, with a diverse population of approximately 56.6 million people.
+Bordering China, India, Thailand, Bangladesh and Laos, Myanmar’s peace, security and stability is important for the Indo-Pacific.

 Following historic, openly contested, general elections in 2015 and 2020, there was a peaceful transition of power to a new government.
 Under the Constitution, elections are due every five years.
 Over the period 2011-2021, there were significant political reforms, including the release of many political prisoners and the introduction of laws to relax media censorship and provide for greater political participation, labour rights and freedom of expression.
 However, with the military coup taking place in February 2021, significant progress was lost.
 Myanmar’s economy faces serious challenges.